Recognizing Acquired HO

 Scale icon

-A clinical diagnosis of acquired HO is characterized by accelerated and sustained weight gain, most often within the initial 6 to 12 months following injury to the hypothalamus.
+A clinical diagnosis of acquired HO is characterized by weight gain following hypothalamic injury, typically beginning within 6 to 12 months post-injury.

 Variable Presentation3,8